-Phase 2 compliance is deferred pending the finalization of policy and the delivery of required training.
+Phase 2 compliance is deferred pending the delivery of the required misconduct training.

 Paragraph 191.
 If at any point during a misconduct investigation an investigating Supervisor outside of the Professional Standards Bureau believes that the principal may have committed misconduct of a serious or criminal nature, he or she shall immediately notify the Professional Standards Bureau, which shall take over the investigation.